Should the Timing of Inspections be Predictable?: Main proofs

+\paragraph{Periodic--exponential solution} Suppose that $\l_0 > \l_1$ and $\tau^\ast > \hat{\tau}$.
+It follows that \eqref{eq:cutoff} is violated,\footnote{ If $\l_0 > \l_1$ and $\tau^\ast > \hat{\tau}$, then } so we consider the work-before-shirk relaxed problem.
+We have shown that the distribution $F_{\pi^\ast}$ from \eqref{eq:exp_sol} is the unique solution of the relaxed problem \eqref{eq:relaxed_full}.
+Then, using the assumption that $\d > 2 \l_1 - \l_0$, we show that $F_{\pi^\ast}$ is feasible in the original problem.

-Now suppose that the relaxed solution is periodic/exponential.
-First we show that the agent finds it optimal to shirk over the exponential phase, no matter his action history.
-Over the exponential phase, the distribution of inspection times is memoryless, so the only relevant state variable is the agent's belief, denoted $q$, that the state is $0$.
+Suppose that the time $T$ until the next inspection follows the distribution $F_{\pi^\ast}$.
+First we check that the agent finds it weakly optimal to shirk over $[\hat{\tau}, \infty)$, no matter his action history.
+Over $(\hat{\tau}, \infty)$, the distribution of $T$ is memoryless, so the only state variable is the agent's belief $q_t$ that $\th_t = 0$.
 The agent's belief evolves according to the differential equation $\dot{q}_t = -q_t \d (1 - a_t)$.
-Therefore the HJB equation reads
+Therefore, the HJB equation reads

 We verify that this HJB equation is solved by the value function